Footnote #29 - Transmedia

 • Freeman, Matthew.
 2017.
 Historicising Transmedia StorytellingEarly Twentieth-Century Transmedia Story Worlds.
 London: Routledge.

 • Geraghty, Lincoln (forthcoming).
 “Remember to smash the like button”: community, content creation and Pokémon Go influencers as fan activists.”
-In Pikachu’s Transmedia Adventures: The Continuing Endurance and Adaptability of the Pokémon Franchise, edited by Ross Garner and E. J. Nielsen.
+In Pikachu’s Transmedia Adventures: The Continuing Endurance and Adaptability of the Pokémon Franchise, ed.
+Ross Garner and E. J. Nielsen.
 Amsterdam: Amsterdam University Press.

 • Jenkins, Henry.
 1992.
 Textual Poachers: Television Fans and Participatory Culture.
 London: Routledge.